openSUSE/openSUSE-release-tools/CONTENTS.md

 * Sources: [osc-cycle.py](osc-cycle.py)
 * Documentation: --
 * Package: --
-* Usage: ???
+* Usage: used to debug problems.
+See https://github.com/openSUSE/openSUSE-release-tools/pull/992 as an example.

 #### compare_pkglist.py

 Compares packages status between two projects.
+It determines which project has the newer version of a package, shows the diff, etc. Additionally, it is able to create a submit request from SOURCE to TARGET in case packages are different.

 * Sources: [compare_pkglist.py](compare_pkglist.py)
 * Documentation: --